gchq/coreax/documentation/source/benchmark.rst

 **Results**: The following plot visualises the pixels chosen by each coreset algorithm.

   .. image:: ../../examples/benchmarking_images/david_benchmark_results.png
-     :alt: Plot showing pixels chosen from an image by each coreset algorithm
+     :alt: Plot showing pixels chosen from an image by each coreset algorithm.
+All algorithms tend to perform similarly, resulting in a blurred version of the original image.
+The only exception is Stein Thinning, which reconstructs only a few features of the image.

   **Figure 8**: The original image and pixels selected by each coreset algorithm plotted side-by-side for visual comparison.